AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-target-activities.md

 ![Figure6.png](assets/Figure6.png)
 *Figure 6: Reporting panel with the "Hit with specific Auto-Target Activity" segment applied to the [!UICONTROL Visits] metric.
 This ensures only visits where a user actually interacted with the Target activity in question are included in the report.*

-## Align the attribution between ML model training and goal metric generation
+## Ensure the goal metric and attribution are aligned with your optimization criterion

 The A4T integration allows [!DNL Auto-Target]’s ML model to be *trained* using the same conversion event data that Adobe Analytics uses to *generate performance reports*.
 However, there are certain assumptions which must be employed in interpreting this data when training the ML models, which differ from the default assumptions made during the reporting phase in Adobe Analytics.